lily-silva/treva/README.md

-# Treva
+# Treva - Job Hiring Platform
 This a practice website copied from a free template made by Atiqur Rahaman and found on https://dribbble.com/shots/9962013-Treva-Job-Hiring-Platform-Exploration-Sketch-Freebie

 The goal was to find how Sketch and Zeplin worked.

-This website is published.
+This website is published for you to view. :)